Media Monitoring: The Ultimate Guide

 You feel sick.

 A million thoughts and questions rush through your head.
 A couple of standouts: “How did I get here?”
-Better still, “How do I make sure this NEVER happens again?”
+Better still, “How do I ensure this NEVER happens again?”

-The answer – in short – is media monitoring.
-And preventing situations like the one described above is really just the tip of the iceberg of what media monitoring can do for your organization, and your career as a communications professional.
+The short answer is media monitoring.
+Preventing situations like the one described above is just a fraction of what media monitoring can do for your organization and your career as a communications professional.

 We’re going to talk about everything from what it is and what it’s used for, to how you can make it work best for you and your organization.

 Media monitoring, in some form or another, has been around since the 1850s.
-Ranging from free online options to automated tools to managed services, media monitoring can be as basic or as advanced as necessary.
+From free online options to automated tools to managed services, media monitoring can be as basic or as advanced as necessary.

 And this is just the beginning.

-When you’re done reading, you may not be an expert in the art and science that is media monitoring, but you’ll be well on your way.
+When you’re done reading, you may not be an expert in the art and science of media monitoring, but you’ll be well on your way.

 Media monitoring: What is it and why is it important?

-What was once a literal cut-and-paste job – where workers scoured newspapers and magazines for mentions, cut out the articles, and pasted them into physical clipbooks – is now a modern and technologically advanced practice; it uses machine learning, sophisticated algorithms, and powerful processors to track, gather, and organize mentions from across the media landscape.
-Sure, the premise remains the same – to track a particular topic through the media – but the process has become infinitely more refined.
+Now, it’s a modern and technologically advanced practice.
+It uses machine learning, sophisticated algorithms, and powerful processors to track, gather, and organize mentions across the media landscape.
+Sure, the premise remains the same—to track a topic through the media—but the process has become infinitely more refined.

 We’ve traded in our scissors for software.

-Definition: Media monitoring is listening to who’s saying what about your brand, your competitors, your industry, and any other topic that’s important to you and your operations.
+Media monitoring is listening to who’s saying what about your brand, competitors, industry, and any other topic important to you and your operations.

 Online

-The world lives on the internet now.
-The fact is, if you’re at all serious about tapping into the conversation and contributing to/taking hold of the message, then you need to be watching the web, from the biggest online news outlets to the smallest blogs.
+If you’re serious about tapping into the conversation and increasing brand recognition, you must monitor everything from the most prominent online news outlets to the smallest blogs.

 Social media